readium/readium-css/prototype/iOS-implem/ReadMe.md

 # Quick start

-**This folder contains files for the current iOS (reference) implementation, it is modified for this implementation only.**
+**This folder contains files for the current reference implementations (iOS, Android, Desktop), it is modified for those implementations only.**

 Readium CSS is a set of reference stylesheets for EPUB Reading Systems.
 It provides: